wlonk/arcadia/arcadia.md

 > I suspect that fairies might like folks with bad reputations.
 "A bully?
 No!
 > You are possessed of a warrior's spirit!"
 >
-> Is there room for advancement keyed off of relationships?
-Relationship
+> Is there room for advancement keyed off of connections?
+Connection strength
-> strength is already a thing, but maybe also relationship character?
+> is already a thing, but maybe also connection character?
+The list in _Golden
+> Sky Stories_ is a great starting point, though problematic ones should also
+> be introduced.
 >
 > OK, so, prescriptive and descriptive, right?
 How do you ruin a reputation
 > independent of mechanics?
 Repair it?
 Impose it on an NPC, or get it from